open/close all folders

 - Genius Loci: He ain't called Danny the Street for nothin'.

-- Macho Gay: Invoked by the fact that he's lined with hardware stores and gun shops that are decorated in pink, lacy frills.
+- Manly Gay: Invoked by the fact that he's lined with hardware stores and gun shops that are decorated in pink, lacy frills.

 - Unexpected Character: No one would have ever expected Danny the Street to be a Teen Titan.